Career Services Employer Policies

 Permission to distribute or post temporary signage or publicity materials within the College buildings is reserved to the College and its administration.
 Permission is granted by the Vice President for Student Services.
 Items submitted for posting approval must meet satisfactory standards for appearance, spelling, and good taste.

 Only College affiliated student, faculty or staff groups may use the College bulletin boards, rail boards, display boards, or column poster clips.
-(See Procedures for departmental bulletin boards.)

 Selected employers invited to participate in our job fairs will mirror the educational programs that Parkland offers, as well as reflect the employment needs of our students and alumni.
 Companies offering bona fide (salaried, not 100% commission) full-time, part-time and seasonal job opportunities and internships may register for job fair participation.

 Third-party recruiters are defined as agencies, firms or individuals recruiting candidates for temporary, part-time or full-time employment opportunities other than for their own needs.
-Counseling Services will provide assistance to third party agencies only when a third party recruiter meets the following conditions:
+Career Services will provide assistance to third party agencies only when a third party recruiter meets the following conditions:

 - Identifies on all announcements and to all job candidates the name of the employer being represented